To develop as effective readers, pupils should be taught to: -

 Guided reading is used to develop comprehension skills.
 Once children have been assessed, the teacher can be confident that the texts that they read are instructional.
 As a result, the teacher can use guided sessions to focus on encouraging the children to read independently, so spending the time in the session on discussion of the text.

-Within FS and KS1, children do two guided reading sessions a week.
+Within EYFS and KS1, children do two guided reading sessions a week.